-ARTICULAR (ARtificial inTelligence for Integrated ICT-enabled pharmaceUticaL mAnufactuRing) is an exciting new collaborative project between The Glasgow Arts’ School of Simulation and Visualisation (SimVis) and The University of Strathclyde’s Institute of Pharmacy and Biomedical Sciences.
+ARTICULAR (ARtificial inTelligence for Integrated ICT-enabled pharmaceUticaL mAnufactuRing) is an exciting new collaborative project between Glasgow School of Art School of Simulation and Visualisation (SimVis) and The University of Strathclyde’s Institute of Pharmacy and Biomedical Sciences.

 Within ARTICULAR, the team seek to develop novel machine learning approaches, a branch of artificial intelligence research, to learn from past and present manufacturing data and create new knowledge that aids in crucial manufacturing decisions.
 Machine learning approaches have been successfully applied to inform aspects of drug discovery, upstream of pharmaceutical manufacturing, where large genomic and molecule screening datasets provide rich information sources for analysis and training artificial intelligences.
 They have also shown promise in classifying and predicting outcomes from individual unit operations used in medicines manufacturing, such as crystallisation.